 This article explains some of the considerations required for making your Asterisk-based system T.38-ready.
-This guide is relevant for any Asterisk-based system; to name the more popular ones:
+This guide is relevant for any Asterisk-based system; to name a few popular platforms in use:

 - Grandstream UCM